morrislaptop/looped/docs/authentication.md

         // The user is logged in...
     }

 > {tip} Even though it is possible to determine if a user is authenticated using the `check` method, you will typically use a middleware to verify that the user is authenticated before allowing the user access to certain routes / controllers.
-To learn more about this, check out the documentation on [protecting routes](/docs/{{version}}/authentication#protecting-routes).
+To learn more about this, check out the documentation on [protecting routes](/authentication#protecting-routes).

-<a name="protecting-routes"></a>
 ### Protecting Routes

-[Route middleware](/docs/{{version}}/middleware) can be used to only allow authenticated users to access a given route.
+[Route middleware](/middleware) can be used to only allow authenticated users to access a given route.
 Laravel ships with an `auth` middleware, which is defined at `Illuminate\Auth\Middleware\Authenticate`.
 Since this middleware is already registered in your HTTP kernel, all you need to do is attach the middleware to a route definition:

     Route::get('profile', function () {
         // Only authenticated users may enter...
     })->middleware('auth');

-If you are using [controllers](/docs/{{version}}/controllers), you may call the `middleware` method from the controller's constructor instead of attaching it in the route definition directly:
+If you are using [controllers](/controllers), you may call the `middleware` method from the controller's constructor instead of attaching it in the route definition directly:

     public function __construct()
     {